 From fiscal 1976 (the first effective year of the budget process) through 1998, Congress successfully passed budget resolutions each year.
 Failure to pass a budget resolution has recently become more common, however.
 Indeed, the longest period without a budget resolution passed by the whole Congress lasted from fiscal 2011 through fiscal 2015.

 After the budget resolution passes, the House Appropriations Committee may begin the appropriations process.
 If a budget resolution is not passed by May 15, however, the House Appropriations Committee may begin appropriations in its absence.
 All necessary appropriations bills are supposed to be passed by June 30 but seldom are.

 Congress occasionally uses a special procedure called reconciliation to fast-track revenue and spending legislation.
 Reconciliation bills are supposed to be complete by June 15.

 Schick, Allen.
 1995.
 The Federal Budget: Politics, Policy, Process.
-Washington, DC: Brookings Institute Press.
+Washington, DC: Brookings Institution Press.

 Stone, Chad.
 2014.
 “The Federal Budget Process.”
 In Public Economics in the United States, vol. 2, edited by Steven Payson, 679–98.
 Santa Barbara, CA: Praeger.